Wardship of the Court

 The court reached a conclusion that it was in the child’s best interests to return to London in the mother’s care.
 The court found no evidence of any physical or psychological risk if the child were to return to the care of the mother.
 The courts rejected the father and paternal grandparents’ position which was to seek to portray the mother as negligent and uncaring.

-In summary the court continued the wardship of the child whilst prohibiting the father or anyone else from removing the child from the jurisdiction.
+In summary, the court continued the wardship of the child whilst prohibiting the father or anyone else from removing the child from the jurisdiction, having due regard to the child’s welfare in exercising its wardship jurisdiction.

 What to consider when making a wardship application